Frequently Asked CE Questions

-No, SHAA does not grant any licensure or certification.
-We are simply a service organization dedicated to helping to promote the study of communication sciences and disorders, improve the quality of therapeutic treatment of such disorders, and promote the interests of the members of SHAA.
+Only indirectly.
+SHAA does not grant any licensure or certification.
+We are a service organization dedicated to helping to promote the study of communication sciences and disorders, improve the quality of therapeutic treatment of such disorders, and promote the interests of the members of SHAA.

-However, SHAA is an ASHA CE provider, which means that SHAA is able to 1) offer professional development activities, such as our annual convention, for ASHA CEUS (SHAA also secures pre-approval by AAA and ABESPA for our convention.), and 2) assist other organizations in offering events for ASHA CEUs.
+Also, SHAA is an ASHA CE provider, which means that SHAA is able to 1) offer professional development activities, such as our annual convention, for ASHA CEUs (SHAA also secures pre-approval by AAA and ABESPA for our convention.), and 2) assist other organizations in offering events for ASHA CEUs.
 (See Offer ASHA CEUs).

-Do I have to pay ASHA for my CE credits to count toward my certification?
+Do I have to pay ASHA in order for my CE credits to count toward my certification?

-No, you only pay a fee to ASHA if you want to make use of their CE Registry service or you want your CE credits to count toward ASHA's ACE award.
+No, you only pay a fee to ASHA if you want to make use of their optional CE Registry service or if you want your CE credits to count toward ASHA's ACE award.

-Any and all sessions listed on SHAA's CE page will count for ASHA certification maintenance, and no fee is required.
-You will receive an attendance certificate, and at the time appointed by ASHA, you can submit the info in a list of your CE activities.
+Any and all sessions listed on SHAA's CE page will count for ASHA certification maintenance.
+When you receive an attendance certificate, you can submit the info to ASHA in a list of your CE activities at the time appointed by ASHA.

-If you would like ASHA to keep track of your hours for you through the CE Registry, you fill out a couple of extra papers included in the event's CE packet, and the CE units can then count toward ASHA's ACE award.
-For this privilege and for the convenience of ASHA tracking your CE hours for you, ASHA charges a fee.
-(As of 2015, it’s $25/year for ASHA members, and can be paid over the phone to the ASHA Action Center, 1-800-498-2071.)
+If you would like ASHA to keep track of your hours for you through the CE Registry, you fill out the necessary paperwork (for the SHAA convention, complete an online form following the convention), and the CE units can then count toward ASHA's ACE award.
+For this privilege and for the convenience and security of ASHA tracking your CE hours for you, ASHA charges a fee.
+(Through 2018, it’s $25/year for ASHA members, and can be paid over the phone to the ASHA Action Center, 1-800-498-2071.)
 Remember that this fee is optional, and that you can choose to track your own hours.
 For more information, go to ASHA's CE Registry information page.
+(Link checked October 2017.)

 How can I receive AAA (American Academy of Audiology) CE credit?

 The SHAA Convention offers AAA CEUs, but most other events listed on the SHAA website do not.
-The SHAA Convention CE packet provides the forms needed to request credit.
+When you register for the SHAA Convention, you can identify yourself as wanting AAA credit.
 More information about the AAA CE Registry can be found on their website.

 I am one of the presenters.
 Does my time count for CE credit?